katiechin1/british-airways-review-dashboard/docs/kpis.md

-# KPIs — British Airways Customer Review Analysis
+# Key Performance Indicators — British Airways Customer Review Analysis

 ## Executive Summary
 This document outlines the KPIs used to evaluate British Airways' customer satisfaction across aircraft types, regions, traveler segments, and time periods.
 These metrics provide an executive-level view of performance patterns and areas for improvement.